310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% bubble Rei %}
 To begin with, we are just regular visitors of this aquarium.
 There is absolutely no need for you to perform something.

-*Kukuku.* However… You may have completely become a part of *fine*, but it seems you have not forgotten the bonds that once existed between us Five Oddballs, so I am relieved.
+*Kukuku.* However… You may have completely become a part of *fine*, but it seems you have not forgotten the bonds that once existed between us Five Eccentrics, so I am relieved.

 That is why I thought that perhaps you had bought a ticket to the aquarium from Shinkai-kun, as well.
 I was right to ask you about it.